 If you are an undergraduate or recent graduate, and either based in or very familiar with the New York City, you are eligible to apply as a Program Assistant or Activities Director on the New York College Experience.

 Oxbridge Academic Programs does not discriminate in employment opportunities or practices on the basis of race, color, religion, sex, national origin, age, sexual orientation, disability, or any other characteristic protected by law.

 Qualified candidates may contact: firstname.lastname@example.org

 We are interested in teachers in a wide variety of subjects as listed on our Courses page.
 For more details about each course, see the individual course descriptions.
 Many courses are offered in more than one place and please be aware that many English language courses are offered in France and Spain as well as language courses offered in French or Spanish.
 All courses offered on programs in England and United States are taught in English.
 Please indicate which course or courses you're applying to teach in your cover letter.

 We are looking for graduate students (who either have obtained or are working towards an appropriate postgraduate qualification, such as an MSc, MPhil or PhD) or career academics in a variety of disciplines, as well as professionals in the creative and performing arts.

-We principally hire teachers who are based in Oxford, Cambridge, or St Andrews.
+We principally hire teachers who are based in Oxford and Cambridge.
 However, applications are welcome from candidates resident throughout the UK or indeed Europe.

 To Teach in France and Spain

-We principally hire teachers who are based in Paris, Montpellier, Barcelona, and Salamanca for our programs in those locations.
+We principally hire teachers who are based in Paris, Barcelona, for our programs in those locations.
 However, outstanding candidates based elsewhere will be considered for any course.
 Applicants to teach language and immersion courses must be native speakers.
 All applicants must be conversationally fluent in French or Spanish.

 To Teach in the United States